About Us

 The importance of centering Black bodies in reproductive health and midwifery, along with creating access and normalizing birth, remains Lawler’s focus.
 During the COVID-19 global pandemic, she has established The Black Community Homebirth Subsidy, a subsidized midwifery care program created from the generous donations of past Black homebirth families.

-Their work has been exhibited and screened throughout North America, including the Institute for Contemporary Art at Virginia Commonwealth University, Visible Records, Jeffrey Dietch in Los Angeles, Art+Practice, Black Radical Imagination Film Tour, BlackStar Film Festival, OUTFEST Fusion LGBT People of Color Film Festival, and DTLA Film Festival.
+Their work has been exhibited and screened throughout North America, including the ICA at Virginia Commonwealth University, Visible Records, Jeffrey Dietch, Art+Practice, Black Radical Imagination Film Tour, BlackStar Film Festival, OUTFEST Fusion Film Festival, and DTLA Film Festival.

 Website: danawashington.com

-BLACK FARM STUDIO HOUSE CO. amplifies artists and urban farmers, and advocates for the wellness of Black, Brown, Indigenous, LGBTQIA2 and nonbinary-identified individuals and families.
+BLACK FARM STUDIO HOUSE CO. advocates for the health and wellness of Black, Brown, Indigenous, and LGBTQIA2 communities.

 506 S Spring St #13308